-My mum’s grandfather John Howcroft was born at Chew Moor, Lostock on 3rd March 1870.
-Chew Moor is a coal mining hamlet to the west of Bolton, walking distance from Lostock railway station, and part of the ancient parish of Deane.
+My mum’s grandfather John Howcroft was born at Chew Moor, Lostock on 3rd March 1870, son of John and Ann (née Jones).
+Chew Moor is a coal mining hamlet to the west of Bolton, within walking distance of Lostock railway station, and part of the ancient parish of Deane.

 Three more children were born while the family were at Marsh Green, but by 1881 the family had moved again, to Hindley.

 Another brother, Thomas, was born at Hindley in 1882, but but in 1884 the family returned to Chew Moor.
-They lived at 34 Mirey Lane, which presumably indicated the state of the road surface.
+They lived at 34 Mirey Lane, the name presumably indicating the state of the road surface.
 It it now much improved, and renamed St. John's Road.

 By the census of 1891 John was an experienced collier.

-In 1893, John married, to Martha Marsh, who had also lived in Chew Moor.
+In 1893, John married Martha Marsh, who had also lived in Chew Moor.

 The reason for the "Registrar's Certificate" might become obvious when you see that the couple's first child, Lily, was born less than six months later.